packit/research/source-git/README.md

 - Change in upstream means always change in the source-archive in distgit.
 - Change in source-git can mean:
   - Change in distribution files => can be converted directly.
-  - Change in the files => new patch needs to be added.
+  - Change in the source code => new patch needs to be added.

 ### Solutions for upstream -> source-git from GIT perspective